 My Summer Research

 This summer, I am continuing my Presidential Fellows research in the Digital Humanities through the REED London project.
 REED London is a long running project compiling primary sources involving different forms of theatre in Elizabethan and Stuart England.
-I’ve chosen to narrow my focus to the so-called Magnificent Marriage of Princess Elizabeth and Prince Frederick V of the Rhine in 1613, and the history of place.
-The wedding of Elizabeth and Frederick was a massive cultural phenomenon surrounded by weeks of performance and festivities.
-Using the REED London texts and other primary sources, I’ve been attempting to map out the places involved in these performances.
+I’ve chosen to narrow my focus to the so-called Magnificent Marriage of Princess Elizabeth and Prince Frederick V of the Rhine in 1613, and the history of … Continue reading My Summer Research

 Introduction to my Summer Research Project